priestc/moneywagon/README.md

 arbitrary point in time**.
 3. Getting the balance of an address for any cryptocurrency.
 4. Getting a list of historical transaction from an address for any cryptocurrency.
+5. A Bitcore-esque wrapper class for making transactions (BTC only for now).
-5. Command line interface for accessing all of moneywagon's functionality from the shell.
+6. Command line interface for accessing all of moneywagon's functionality from the shell.

 There is a sixth planned part of moneywagon that has not yet been built.
 This section will be a fancy API for creating transactions.